AngelOsmar/Python-geosciences/README.md

 # Python-geosciences
-A repository storing project notebooks of python applied to different geoscience topics.
+A repository storing project notebooks of python applied to different geoscience topics. (work in progress)